kunpengcompute/hyperscan/README.md

 release of Intel Hyperscan.

-The `aarch64` branch on Github/kunpengcompute will always contain the most recent release that supports the aarch64 architecture.
-The aarch64 branch was developed based on Intel hyperscan 5.2.1.
-Each version released to `aarch64` branch goes through QA and testing before it is released; if you're a user of aarch64, rather than a developer, this is the version you should be using.
+The `aarch64` branch on Github/kunpengcompute will always contain the most recent release that supports the AArch64 architecture.
+The AArch64 branch was developed based on Intel Hyperscan 5.2.1.
+Each version released to `aarch64` branch goes through QA and testing before it is released; if you're a user of AArch64, rather than a developer, this is the version you should be using.

 # Porting
-Perform platform-specific different operations, including compilation options, detection specific header files, SIMD instruction judgment, and so on.
+Perform platform-specific operations, including compilation, detecting specific header files, SIMD instruction judgment, and so on.

 # Optimization
 Improve the Kunpeng platform by using the NEON instructions, inline assembly,